KILS29/Weather-Fetcher-Application/README.md

-# Python based application to find display the weather of certain cities using OpenWeatherMap API and tkinter module
+# Python based application to find and display the weather of certain cities using OpenWeatherMap API and tkinter module